benjaminion/upgrading-ethereum-book/src/book.md

 A consensus protocol is the process by which this agreement on the ordering of transactions comes about.

 The consensus protocol in Ethereum&nbsp;2 actually "bolts together" two different consensus protocols.
 One is called [Casper FFG](/part2/consensus/casper_ffg), the other [LMD GHOST](/part2/consensus/lmd_ghost).
 The combination has become known as [Gasper](/part2/consensus/gasper).
-In the following pages we will be looking at these both separately and in combination.
+In subsequent pages we will be looking at these both separately and in combination.

 #### Byzantine generals